JonasVind/RnD_spatio-temporal-patterns/README.md

 	- Includes figures 9, 10, 11 & 12 from PPTX

 All folders with code includes a function_file where only the used function is included for easier access

+For any question or guide please contact me on jones.vind@hotmail.com